mistermicheels/learning-notes/javascript/typescript/Compiler-API.md

     -----PlusToken: +
     -----FirstLiteralToken: 2
     -EndOfFileToken:

+Note: Starting from TypeScript 4, the output will specify `FirstStatement` instead of `VariableStatement`.
+This is just an alias for `VariableStatement`.
+See also [What is the difference between ts.SyntaxKind.VariableStatement and ts.SyntaxKind.FirstStatement](https://stackoverflow.com/questions/59463751/what-is-the-difference-between-ts-syntaxkind-variablestatement-and-ts-syntaxk).

 Here, we used `ts.Node.forEachChild()` to get the children for a node in the AST.
 There is an alternative to this, `ts.Node.getChildren(sourceFile).forEach()`, which creates a more detailed AST: